-My answer: The short answer is yes, but the longer answer is not all the time, and I’m picky with what she eats gluten and grain-wise.
+The short answer is yes, but the longer answer is not all the time and I’m picky about what she eats gluten and grain-wise.

 Okay, this is gonna be a long one… If Vienna had it her way, she’d probably live off French baguettes.
-Okay maybe I’m exaggerating a bit but she would never turn one down!
+(Maybe I’m exaggerating a bit but she would never turn one down!)
 Recently while dining at a nice restaurant after a long busy day in Vancouver, Vienna was a bit of a wild child – she was both tired and hungry, and I was feeling the same way.
-Instead of duct taping her mouth, it was either play YouTube songs for her on our iPhone or let her have some of the house-made bread that came to the table.
-We had no food in her diaper bag and so we opted for the bread, and her love of baguettes was born.
+Instead of duct-taping her mouth, it was either play YouTube songs for her on our iPhone or let her have some of the house-made bread that came to the table.
+We had no food in her diaper bag and so we opted for the bread and her love of baguettes was born.

 I would rather Vienna be exposed to gluten and develop a tolerance for it.
 But again, I must stress that grains and gluten-containing foods shouldn’t be the main foods your children eat.

 As for grains, she has foods such a quinoa, millet, teff, buckwheat and while I realize not all of these are “grains” technically speaking, they fall into this category.
 The concern for many parents is that babies don’t produce enough amylase enzyme to properly break down the starches in grains.
 However, your baby’s saliva produces amylase and she also gets it in your breastmilk too.
 I’m not a fan of these alarmist approaches that treat grains like poison for your baby.
 If you’re feeding your baby French baguettes on the regular, then yeah, that’s probably not a good idea.
 However, if you give your baby quinoa porridge once in a while or make cookies with oats and your baby or toddler digests them just fine with no negative symptoms then they are likely not sensitive to it.